Kentucky AG opposes ruling striking down health care law

-Kentucky's Democratic Attorney General says he will oppose a recent federal court ruling that struck down the federal Affordable Care Act.
+Heading into a 2019 race for governor, Kentucky's Democratic Attorney General said Monday he will have a "more vocal" role in appealing a recent federal court ruling that struck down a federal law giving government-funded health coverage to more than 400,000 Kentuckians.

-Former President Barack Obama signed the Affordable Care Act into law in 2010.
-The law allowed Kentucky to expand its Medicaid program to give health coverage to more than 400,000 people.
+The Friday ruling from Texas U.S. District Judge Reed O'Connor likely won't take effect while the case enters a lengthy appeals process.
+But the decision ensures health care, specifically Medicaid, will stay in focus during one of the nation's three governor's races next year.

-Friday, a federal judge in Texas ruled the law was invalid.
-But the law will remain in place while the ruling is appealed.
-The case was brought by a group of state attorneys general.
-Beshear and another group of state attorneys general intervened several months ago to fight the lawsuit.
+"The ruling would devastate Kentucky, it would devastate our families and I will not let it stand," Kentucky Attorney General Andy Beshear told reporters Monday.

 Premium content for only $0.99